 Note: This program is currently closed for admissions for the 2021-2022 school year, while we re-envision it to better meet the needs of pre-service teachers and youth with EBD throughout the state.
 If you are interested in being a part of the next cohort, please contact your district administrator to explore future partnership.

-Candidates will complete a nonconventional residency-based program that will incorporate on-line and traditional classroom instruction with residency-based coaching in classrooms that serve students with severe emotional and behavioral disorders (EBD).
-You will leave the program not only an excellent teacher prepared for a job working with students with severe EBD, but also a leader prepared to implement the most effective evidence-based practices and promote the success of your students.
+We are re-envisioning courses within our residency-based program to be offered virtually, so pre-service teachers from across the state can enroll in our licensure program.
+This program will blend university-delivered instruction with residency-based coaching in classrooms that serve students with severe emotional and behavioral disorders (EBD).
+Candidates who complete our nonconventional residency-based program are prepared to be not only excellent teachers, ready for a job working with students with severe EBD, but also leaders poised to implement the most effective evidence-based practices and promote student success.

 Graduates of the EBD licensure program:

 Details about the revised coursework for the non-conventional emotional and behavioral disorders licensure and special education MEd program will be made available when ready.

 Visit the College of Education and Human Development's Finance and Funding page for information on tuition.